Fractured Magic: Chapter Twenty-Four

 “They’re certainly armed.
 I’ve been careful not to go anywhere alone since I first noticed them, so I can’t say for sure.”

-“Do you know who they might be?
-Have you noticed any symbols or emblems on them?”
+“Do you know who they might be?”

 “Think carefully before you finish that sentence, Mr. Ranulf,” Leandros warned.
 “I can assure you, I’m dangerous enough on my own.”